Numbers 14 – The People Reject Canaan

 “But truly, as I live, all the earth shall be filled with the glory of the LORD; because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it.
 But My servant Caleb, because he has a different spirit in him and has followed Me fully, I will bring into the land where he went, and his descendants shall inherit it.
 Now the Amalekites and the Canaanites dwell in the valley; tomorrow turn and move out into the wilderness by the Way of the Red Sea.”

 a.
-But truly, as I live, all the earth shall be filled with the glory of the LORD: God’s response to Israel would be full of and reflective of His glory.
+But truly, as I live, all the earth shall be filled with the glory of the LORD: God’s response to Israel would be full of, and be reflective of, His glory.
 He would show mercy and pardon, but in a way consistent with His glory.

 i.
 “The people who have behaved so intolerably will not be put to death, but neither can things go back to the way they were on the day before the rebellion.
-The words of God in verse 21 are forceful and direct; as surely as he lives, as surely as his glory fills the earth, there is a sentence to be paid.”
+The words of God in Numbers 14:21 are forceful and direct; as surely as he lives, as surely as his glory fills the earth, there is a sentence to be paid.”
 (Allen)

 ii.
 Put Me to the test now these ten times: “God spoke of the Israelites testing him ‘these ten times,’ an expression that denotes consistent action over a long period of time.
 Though the Babylonian Talmud delineated ten specific occasions of Israelite sedition, the number probably was used figuratively and in contrast to the ten plagues that God brought against the Egyptians.”
 (Cole)